-2022 compared to 2021.
-Crude oil marketing revenues increased by \$1,302.2 million during the year ended December 31, 2022 as compared to 2021, primarily as a result of an increase in the market price of crude oil, which increased revenues by approximately \$1,104.2 million, and also as a result of higher crude oil volumes, which increased revenues by approximately \$198.0 million.
-The average crude oil price was \$65.48 for 2021, which increased to \$92.63 for 2022.
+2023 compared to 2022.
+Crude oil marketing revenues decreased by \$646.8 million during the year ended December 31, 2023 as compared to 2022, primarily as a result of a decrease in the market price of crude oil, which decreased revenues by approximately \$444.4 million, and lower crude oil volumes, which decreased revenues by approximately \$202.4 million.
+The average crude oil price was \$92.63 per barrel for 2022, which decreased to \$74.96 per barrel for 2023.
 Revenues from our volumes are mostly based upon the market price in our market areas, primarily in the Gulf Coast.
-The market price of crude oil increased during 2022 as compared to 2021 primarily as a result of a return of global crude oil demand following the pandemic, which combined with a perceived shortage of global crude oil production.
-In addition, the invasion of Ukraine by Russia also contributed to an increase in the market price of crude oil in the first half of 2022.
-In the second half of 2022, weakness in the Chinese economy and concern over economic recession caused crude oil prices to fall, while still remaining historically high.
+The decrease in the market price of crude oil during 2023 as compared to 2022 was primarily due to weakness in the Chinese economy and concern over economic recession, which caused crude oil prices to fall.
+During the third quarter of 2023, OPEC oil production cuts and U.S. inventory draws from the Mid-Continent and Gulf Coast resulted in an increase in crude oil prices.

-(2) Operating earnings included net inventory valuation losses of \$2.0 million, net inventory liquidation gains of \$10.3 million and net inventory valuation losses of \$15.0 million for the years ended December 31, 2022, 2021 and 2020, respectively.
+(2) Operating earnings included net inventory valuation losses of \$0.8 million, net inventory valuation losses of \$2.0 million and net inventory liquidation gains of \$10.3 million for the years ended December 31, 2023, 2022 and 2021, respectively.